- Open Access

 Additional file 5:Figure S5 - Effect of siRNA depletion of Keap1 on viability of FAMPAC cells.
 Cells were transfected with 10 nM Keap1-targeting siRNA, or Stealth RNAi control, for 120 h.
 Cell survival was measured using the MTS test.
 Data is shown as cell viability versus Stealth RNAi transfected control. *** = P < 0.001.
 (PNG 18 KB)

-Additional file 6:.
+Additional file 6:Figure S6 - Distribution of Nrf2 staining in the cytoplasm and nucleus of tumors and matching benign cores.
 Histograms showing Nrf2 stained tissues (n = 21 tumor cases and matched benign tissue) categorised into 4 distinct groups, i.e. those containing: i) high cytoplasmic Nrf2 and high nuclear Nrf2 (HC/HN), ii) high cytoplasmic Nrf2 and low nuclear Nrf2 (HC/LN), iii) low cytoplasmic Nrf2 and high nuclear Nrf2 (LC/HN) and iv) low cytoplasmic Nrf2 and low nuclear Nrf2 (LC/LN).
 (PNG 19 KB)

 Authors’ original submitted files for images